Introduction

 Precautionary measures

-NOTE: Refer to the notes given in Chap. «Protective Equipment/Work Safety».
+NOTE: Refer to the notes given in the chapter "Protective equipment/safety precautions when performing work".

-- Disconnect the battery ground wire and cover the terminal to protect the vehicle's electronic modules (ABS, airbags, etc.).
+- Disconnect the battery ground cable and cover the terminal to protect the vehicle's electronic modules (ABS, airbags, etc.).

-- Do not allow electronic components or lines to come into contact with «weight» or welding electrode.
+- Do not allow electronic units or lines to come into contact with the ground or welding electrode.

 - Remove the battery before welding near it.

-- Be extremely careful when welding near a fuel tank or other items that contain fuel.
-If the filler neck or fuel line must be separated to gain access for welding, the fuel tank must be emptied and removed.
+- Use extreme caution when welding around the fuel tank or other components that contain fuel.
+If the filler neck or fuel line must be separated to gain access for welding, the fuel tank must be drained and removed.

-- Never weld or solder any type on the components of a charged air conditioning system.
-The same is true if there is a risk of heating up the air conditioning system.
+- Never perform any type of welding or soldering on any part of a charged air conditioning system.
+The same is true if there is a risk of the air conditioning system becoming hot.

-- Connect the earth connection of the electric welding equipment directly to the element to be welded.
-Make sure there are no electrical insulators between the ground connection and the welding site.
+- Connect the ground connection of the electric welding equipment directly to the element to be welded.
+Make sure that there are no electrically insulating elements between the ground connection and the welding area.

-- Neighboring elements of the vehicle and adjacent vehicles should be protected from sparks scattered during welding and exposure to heat.
+- Adjacent parts of the vehicle and nearby vehicles should be protected from sparks thrown during welding and exposure to heat.

 Contact spot welding

-90% of welds in the manufacture of a car are carried out by resistance spot welding.
-As a general rule, repairs should use the same joining technique that is used in the manufacture of the vehicle.
-The number and diameter of welding points during repair must be the same as during the manufacture of the car.
-An alternative connection technology may only be used in exceptional cases.
+90% of welds in the manufacture of a car are made by contact spot welding.
+As a rule, the same joining technique used in the manufacture of the car should be used for repairs.
+The number and diameter of welding spots in repairs should be the same as in the manufacture of the car.
+Alternative joining technology may be used only in exceptional cases.

 Setting up equipment and welding parameters